-We use raw materials that are abundant and won’t deplete the earth.
+Our perovskite technology uses raw materials that are abundant and won’t deplete the earth.

 The shift to a clean energy system is driving a huge increase in the requirements for critical minerals.
-Our perovskite technology will power solar photovoltaics at the terawatt scale.
-So when we first engineered our perovskite, we chose ingredient elements that are globally abundant for decades to come, and we do not source from conflict countries.
+Our perovskite technology will power solar photovoltaics at the terawatt scale using abundant and available materials, and we do not source from conflict regions.

 The manufacture of solar panels and their components must respect and uphold human rights.
 We do not tolerate violations of ethics and dignity.
 We strongly condemn the use of forced labour anywhere in the PV supply chain (read our statement on forced labour).

 Together, with our suppliers, we are working towards achieving the transparency, accountability, and human rights standards we require.
 We are travelling the journey to responsible sourcing with other members of the solar technology supply chain to make sure perovskite is a sustainable PV option.